-Native New Yorker Daisy de Plume has lived in Paris for a decade.
+Native New Yorker Daisy de Plume has lived in Paris for more than a decade.
 As the daughter of an art historian, the Metropolitan Museum of Art was second home to Daisy as a kid.
 To keep her focused – and quiet! – Daisy’s mother created games with art, some of which had monetary prizes.
 Blending such aesthetical hoverings with entrepreneurial reward planted the seed of THATLou (Treasure Hunts At The Louvre) early on.
 With a degree in art history and a past in print publishing (Vanity Fair, Condé Nast Traveler), Daisy created THATLou to share her passion for art and her unique approach toward making the museum experience fun and accessible to all.

 Daisy lives on the Right Bank with her Argentine husband and culturally-confused toddler, STORSH.